 If you’re experiencing hip pain in pregnancy, you’re not alone.
-Around 20 percent of women experience some type of hip pain during pregnancy.
+Around of women experience some type of hip pain during pregnancy.
 The pain may be focused on the side or the back of the hip, or in the general pelvic girdle area.
 It may feel dull or sharp, and come on gradually or suddenly.

 Hip pain can start at any point during pregnancy, but it’s more likely to occur in the second and third trimesters as your baby grows and your body prepares for birth.